Image of Danielle Phillips-Cunningham

 Learn more through this two-part Washington Post article about Quakertown:

 Dr. Danielle Phillips-Cunningham is an associate professor in the Department of Labor Studies and Employment Relations.
-She earned a bachelor’s degree in Comparative Women’s Studies from Spelman College and a doctorate in Women’s and Gender Studies from Rutgers University.
-She sits on the Executive Board of the Labor and Working Class History Association and her areas of expertise are women’s labor and migration histories, feminist/womanist theories and research methods, and African American history.
+Her areas of expertise include women’s labor and migration histories, feminist/womanist theories and research methods, and Black American women’s history.

-Integrating her expertise in women’s history, feminist theory, and curriculum building, Dr. Phillips-Cunningham developed a B.A. program in Women’s and Gender Studies with concentrations in Community Leadership and Health.
-She is also co-teaching Women Taking the Lead: Race, Gender, and Labor with her SMLR colleague Sheri Davis-Faulkner.
-It is the first cross-listed course between Rutgers University, Spelman College, and the Advancing Black Strategists Initiative.
-In 2021, they co-taught a course cross-listed between Texas Woman’s University and Spelman College entitled “Covid-19 & Black Workers: Race, Gender, and Labor.”
-It was the first gender and labor course offered at a historically black college and university (HBCU).
+Integrating her expertise into her curriculum building work, Dr. Phillips-Cunningham developed a B.A. program in Women’s and Gender Studies with concentrations in Community Leadership and Health.
+She also co-teaches Demanding Justice Then and Now: Race, Gender, and Labor with her SMLR colleague Sheri Davis-Faulkner.
+Their annual course is the first cross-listed course between Rutgers University, Spelman College, Clark Atlanta University’s W.E.B.
+Du Bois Southern Center for Studies in Public Policy, and a Black labor organization (Advancing Black Strategists Initiative).